-In this trial, we examine the interaction between planting density, pruning and rootstock vigor and their effects on short term and long term orchard profitability.
-In the fall of 1999, Nonpareil, Carmel and Sonora almond trees on Nemaguard or Hansen rootstocks were planted at four spacings; the closest spacing was 10' x 22' (198 trees per acre), and the widest spacing was 22' x 22' (90 trees per acre).
-There was a yield advantage to high density planting of trees on the less vigorous Nemaguard rootstock only very early in the life of the orchard.
-By the seventh growing season, yields were the same per acre for Nonpareil on Nemaguard at all tree spacings.
-We never saw any yield advantage to densely planted nonpareil on the very vigorous Hansen rootstock.
+In this trial, Nonpareil and Carmel almond trees on nemaguard or Hansen rootstocks have been planted at four spacings; the closest spacing is 10' x 22' (198 trees per acre) and the widest spacing is 22' x 22' (90 trees per acre).
+There was a yield advantage to high density planting of trees on nemaguard rootstock only very early in the life of the orchard.
+We never saw any yield advantage to densely planting nonpareil on the very vigorous Hansen rootstock.
+By the seventh-leaf, nonpareil yields were essentially the same for all tree spacings on both rootstocks because the trees had nearly filled their allocated space within this vigorous orchard.
 However, trees planted more closely are smaller, have had the fewest problems with scaffold breakage and have not had more disease problems to date.
-The smaller Carmel variety benefited more from closer spacings.
-Carmel trees planted at 14' x 22' had a cumulative yield increase of about 800 pounds per acre compared to trees planted at 18' x 22' from the 4th through 7th leaf.

 Within the various planting arrangements, we have implemented four different pruning strategies.
-Trees that were trained to three primary scaffolds and have been pruned "conventionally" every year tend to have the lowest yields, especially in the Carmel variety.
+Trees that were trained to three primary scaffolds and have been pruned

+"conventionally" every year tend to have the lowest yields, especially in the Carmel variety.
 Trees that had no scaffold selection and are only lightly pruned when necessary for tractor driver safety tend to have the highest yields.
 Untrained or minimally trained trees were more susceptible to blow over and scaffold failure during the development years.
-A good compromise appears to be to train the trees during the first two years (to reduce scaffold splitting and safety pruning in later years), and then abandon pruning in later years.
+A good compromise appears to be to train the trees during the first two years (to reduce scaffold splitting and safety pruning in later years) and then abandon pruning in later years.
 We have now completed the eighth-leaf in 2007.
 To date, there has been no yield benefit to pruning.

 During the development years, yields were highest for both varieties on the vigorous Hansen rootstock.
-In the seventh-leaf (2006), yields were similar for Hansen and Nemaguard.
-In 2007 (eighth-leaf), yields were significantly lower for trees on Hansen compared to trees on Nemaguard.
-It is unclear if the lower yields of the Hansen rootstock is a result of the very wet spring in 2006 (trees on Hansen were affected more than trees on Nemaguard), or whether it is due to some other factor.
+In the seventh-leaf (2006), yields were similar for Hansen and nemaguard.
+In 2007 (eighth-leaf), yields were significantly lower for trees on Hansen compared to trees on nemaguard.
+It is unclear if the lower yields of the Hansen rootstock is a result of the very wet spring in 2006 (trees on Hansen were affected more than trees on nemaguard) or whether it is due to some other factor.
 This trial must be monitored for many years to determine the effects on long-term profitability.